llttugraz/moodle-lytix_planner/README.md

 ### Version v1.0.8

 - Release of the plugin for Moodle 4.2 and 4.3.
-Fix known bugs with Moodle 4.2+ and remove the notifications.
+- Fix known bugs with Moodle 4.2+.
+- Remove the notifications.
+- Disable grunt because of an error in the CI.

 ## License